The radicalisation of Elon Musk can be pinpointed to a single event

 Grimes has publicly sided with Musk’s daughter since splitting up, and is now involved in a custody battle over the other children they share.
 Musk’s external strife appears to be directly correlated to the complications within his own internal family dynamics.

-It has been a quick capitulation from centrist moderate to far right instigator for Musk.
+It was a quick capitulation from centrist moderate to far right instigator for Musk.
 His tweet about finding the origin of the “woke mind virus” came just three months after tweeting: “I prefer to stay out of politics.”

 Since taking over Twitter and renaming it X, Musk is now becoming radicalised by his own social media platform.
 Its algorithm, which is designed to keep people engaged, appears to be serving him increasingly extreme content, at least according to his ‘likes’ and retweets.